WeTechHK/Universal-BCOS-DOC/source/advance/transactions.md

 But a transaction object needs to be signed using the sender's private key.
 This proves that the transaction could only have come from the sender and was not sent fraudulently.

-An Ethereum client like Geth will handle this signing process.
+An Universal BCOS client like Geth will handle this signing process.

 Example [JSON-RPC](/developers/docs/apis/json-rpc) call: